-G. DEFINITION - MOVEMENT AREA: THE MOVEMENT AREA DESIGNATION INCLUDES RUNWAYS, TAXIWAYS, AND OTHER AREAS OF AN AIRPORT WHICH ARE USED FOR TAXIING HOVER-TAXIING AIR-TAXIING TAKEOFF, AND LANDING OF AIRCRAFT, EXCLUSIVE OF LOADING RAMPS AND AIRCRAFT PARKING AREAS b.
-MOVEMENT AREA MARKINGS ARE DESIGNATED BY TWO PARALLEL LINES, ONE SOLID AND ONE DASHED, ON THE PAVEMENT c.
+- a.
+DEFINITION MOVEMENT AREA: THE MOVEMENT AREA DESIGNATION INCLUDES RUNWAYS, TAXIWAYS, AND OTHER AREAS WITHIN THE AIR OPERATIONS AREA OF THE AIRPORT THAT ARE USED FOR TAXIING, HOVER-TAXIING, AIR-TAXIING, TAKEOFF, AND LANDING OF AIRCRAFT, EXCLUSIVE OF LOADING RAMPS AND AIRCRAFT PARKING AREAS - MOVEMENT AREA MARKINGS ARE DESIGNATED BY TWO PARALLEL LINES, ONE SOLID AND ONE DASHED, ON THE PAVEMENT c.
 NOTE THAT AOA DRIVING PRIVILEGES ARE FOR NON MOVEMENT AREAS ONLY, ALL UNESCORTED ACCESS TO THE AIRFIELD MOVEMENT AREAS WILL REQUIRE CONTRACTOR PERSONNEL TO COMPLETE THE BWI AIRPORT MOVEMENT AREA TRAINING PROGRAM PROVIDED BY AIRPORT OPERATIONS.
-IF MOVEMENT AREA TRAINING IS REQUIRED TO ALLOW THE CONTRACTOR ACCESS TO THE AIRFIELD WITHOUT AN MAA OPERATIONS (OPS) ESCORT, A LETTER SHOULD BE SUBMITTED TO MAA'S DIRECTOR OF AIRPORT OPERATIONS IDENTIFYING: THE NAMES OF THE PERSONNEL TO BE TRAINED, THE REASON AIRFIELD ACCESS IS NEEDED, THE DURATION THAT ACCESS IS NEEDED, AND THE NUMBER OF TIMES ACCESS IS NEEDED DURING THAT DURATION.
-BASED ON THE INFORMATION IN THE LETTER, MAA OPS WILL EITHER OFFER CLASS FOR TRAINING OF CONTRACTOR PERSONNEL OR HAVE AN OPS ESCORT AVAILABLE FOR AIRFIELD ACCESS.
-THE CONTRACTOR SHALL PROVIDE THE LETTER TO MAA'S DIRECTOR OF OPERATIONS THIRTY CALENDAR DAYS IN ADVANCE OF THE TRAINING, ONCE TRAINING IS SUCCESSFULLY COMPLETED, ONLY THOSE AUTHORIZED BY AIRPORT OPERATIONS WILL BE ALLOWED TO REQUEST COMMUNICATIONS CLEARANCE FROM THE ATCT TO ACCESS MOVEMENT AREAS, TAXIWAYS OR CLOSED RUNWAYS.
-PERSONNEL AND VEHICLES REQUIRING ACCESS TO CROSS OPEN OR ACTIVE RUNWAYS MUST BE ESCORTED BY AIRPORT OPERATIONS PERSONNEL, REGARDLESS OF TRAINING COMPLETED.
+IF MOVEMENT AREA TRAINING IS REQUIRED TO ALLOW THE CONTRACTOR ACCESS TO THE AIRFIELD WITHOUT AN ESCORT, A LETTER SHOULD BE SUBMITTED TO MAA'S DIRECTOR OF AIRPORT OPERATIONS IDENTIFYING: THE NAMES OF THE PERSONNEL TO BE TRAINED, THE REASON AIRFIELD ACCESS IS PERSONNEL TO BE TRAINED, THE REASON AIRFIELD ACCESS NEEDED, THE DURATION THAT ACCESS IS NEEDED, AND THE NUMBER OF TIMES ACCESS IS NEEDED DURING THAT DURATION.
+BASED ON THE INFORMATION IN THE LETTER, MAA OPS WILL EITHER OFFER A CLASS FOR TRAINING OF CONTRACTOR PERSONNEL OR HAVE AN OPS ESCORT AVAILABLE FOR AIRFIELD ACCESS.
+THE CONTRACTOR SHALL DURATOR PERSONNEL OR HAVE AN OPS ESCORT PROVIDE THE LETTER TO MAA'S DIRECTOR OF OPERATIONS THIRTY CALENDAR DAYS IN ADVANCE OF THE TRAINING.
+ONCE TRAINING IS SUCCESSFULLY COMPLETED, ONLY THOSE AUTHORIZED BY AIRPORT OPERATIONS WILL BE ALLOWED TO REQUEST COMMUNICATIONS CLEARANCE FROM THE ATCT TO REQUESI COMMUNICATIONS CLEARANCE FROM THE ATCT TO ACCESS MOVEMENT AREAS, TAXIMAYS OR CLOSED RUNWAYS.
+PERSONNEL AND VEHICLES REQUIRING ACCESS TO CROSS OPEN OR ACTIVE RUNWAYS MUST BE ESCORTED BY AN AUTHORIZED INDIVIDUAL WITH A PROPERLY EQUIPPED VEHICLE.